mkobuolys/dartpad-workshop-segmented-state/src/handle_loading_state/instructions.md

 # Rendering _loading_ state

-When the floating action button is pressed, it initiates the data load inside the `ShapeBloc`.
+When the floating action button is tapped, it initiates the data load inside the `ShapeBloc`.
 However, there is no indication of the loading progress.
-Also, the button itself remains visible and there is an urgency to press it multiples times just to trigger a change in the UI.
+Also, the button itself remains visible and there is an urgency to tap it multiples times only to trigger a change in the UI.
 Let's fix this!

 ## Using the `isLoading` property